-Pressing ALARM SILENCE will keep ALL alarms from sounding for the alarm silence duration period.
+Pressing ALARM SILENCE will keep all but certain critical alarms from sounding for the alarm silence duration period.

 Should the caregiver silence an SPD alarm, this resets the index that tracks repetitive patterns of desaturation and silences ALL alarms.

 The monitoring system is intended only as an adjunct in patient assessment.
 It must be used in conjunction with clinical signs and symptoms.